papersdclub/theclub/clubcode.md

 This discussion club is for beginners in research.
 Hence, you don't need any experience in reading papers.
 That said, it's highly recommended to have maths/CS background!
 I hope that later we will update this repository with lists of recommended courses/books and topics one must know.

+## How do I join?
+- Please add yourself here: [Members List](https://docs.google.com/spreadsheets/d/1w5gMKcwRyFKW_3JVB6kEZ6uVT_fHtrrDHxCy5kU0MV8/edit#gid=0).
+Note: If you're not a part of Secure and Private AI scholarship challenge, you can simply skip Slack column
+- Add a link to your github page, so that we can add you to this github organisation
+- Accept invitation to this github organisation
+- Watch the updates! :)

 ## How does it work?
 (draft)